-To start off with, it’s one of the main components in antifreeze.
+To start with, it’s one of the main components of antifreeze.
 Yep, you heard me right.
 To get more scientific polyethylene glycol (PEG) “is a petroleum-derivative compound that is made from ethylene glycol (ethane-1, 2-diol),” which also happens to be the “main ingredient in antifreeze.”

 Yet, PEG is also found in “skin creams and personal lubricants, and as a food additive for anti-foaming purposes,” as well as in constipation medications and, you guessed it, in an antacid called Tums.
 The form of this substance used in antacids is called polyethylene glycol 3350, which is also used “to clean the bowel before colonoscopy, a barium x-ray, or other intestinal procedures.”

-The question you have to ask yourself is, do you really want to consume an antifreeze-ingredient, bowel-cleanser on a daily basis or pretty much any day at all?
+The question you have to ask yourself is, do you want to consume an antifreeze-ingredient, bowel-cleanser daily or pretty much any day at all?

 Pre-Gelatinized Starch, Sucralose, and Sucrose

 I’ve put the three of these in the same category because they are all forms of sugar.
 Many antacids use one or all three of these ingredients plus dextrose.
 That’s a lot of processed sugar!